ollypom/ee-kubeapps/README.md

-# Guides for Stuff during the Docker EE2 Beta
+# Guides for running stuff on Docker EE 2.0 or newer

-Stuff in here might work, it might not, it will constantly be changing as we learn more kube :)
+Stuff in here might work, it might not...